mtriche128/hpca_semester_project/README.md

 #### Step (3) Upload Project to the PQYNQ Board

 Connect to the PYNQ board using sftp.
-The account and IP address should be xilinx@192.168.2.99 (password is xilinx) Once that is done, upload 'hpca_semester_project.tar.gz'.
+The account and IP address should be xilinx@192.168.2.99 (password is xilinx).
+Once that is done, upload 'hpca_semester_project.tar.gz'.

 ```
 $ sftp xilinx@192.168.2.99